 As a result, a security system's yard signs and window decals can make would-be burglars reconsider targeting your home, and the blaring alarm could scare them away before they cause more trouble.

-24/7 Home Security Monitoring
+24/7 Home security monitoring

 Alarm systems use certified monitoring stations to watch your home 24/7.
-When an alarm goes off, the monitoring station contacts you to see if everything's okay and sends help if needed or if there's no reply.
+When an alarm goes off, the monitoring station contacts you to see if everything's OK and sends help if needed or if there's no reply.

 Three devices are the basis of every security system: a control panel, entry sensors for doors and windows, and motion detectors.
 Some companies include other equipment as an incentive, but it's not always free.

 Modern systems use battery-operated sensors that wirelessly connect to a control panel.
-The control panel requires a power cable most of the time, but usually has a battery backup.
+The control panel requires a power cable most of the time but usually has a battery backup.

 Most systems have a cellular link to the monitoring station, which we consider the best option for 24/7 security, even during power outages.
 Some providers can also use internet or landline connections.